top of page

 Dividend ETFs vs Individual Stocks: What’s Best for Retirees?

-Dividend ETFs vs individual stocks is one of the biggest choices retirees make when building income.
+The debate around dividend ETFs vs individual stocks is one of the most common questions investors ask when building a retirement income portfolio.
 The decision shapes how steady your cash flow feels, how much risk you take, and how much time you spend managing your portfolio.
 Retirement needs are different.
 You want dependable cash flow.
 You want it simple.
 And you want it to last.
 Dividend ETFs can do that.
 Individual dividend stocks can do that too.
-But they do it in different ways.
-ETFs bring instant diversification
+But they do it in diff

 dunfordnicole